 1. For the first six weeks after surgery, don’t drive

 Because you won’t have a full range of motion or sufficient strength in your shoulder for the first six weeks, joint specialists advise against driving.
 You may also be on severe pain killers at this time, which will impair your judgment and reaction times.
+Most patients begin to regain shoulder movement within six weeks, and this is generally when you can safely resume driving.
+Around this same time, you’ll likely be cleared to return to work and gradually increase your physical activity to start rebuilding strength in your shoulder.

 2. Limit how much weight you can lift with that arm